Behavior Analysis (MS or EdS)

 Students sitting in the common area of the Main College Building

-The need for behavior analysts has continued to increase across the nation since 2010.
-BCBAs® not only do well professionally, but they also do meaningful work, as recognized on the Payscale.com list of "Best Jobs for Do-Gooders", where Behavior Analyst appears in the top ten.
-Graduates of our Master’s in Behavior Analysis program work with individuals within the autism community, neurodivergent and neurotypical individuals, people with acquired brain injury, and individuals with mental health conditions.
+The need for behavior analysts has continued to rise nationwide.
+As a BCBA®, you'll not only do meaningful work, but also enter a rewarding and respected profession.
+Graduates of our master’s in behavior analysis program work with individuals within the autism community, neurodivergent and neurotypical individuals, people with acquired brain injury, and individuals with mental health conditions.

 Simmons University also offers a PhD in Behavior Analysis and an online Master of Science in Behavior Analysis.

-Students interested in applying to our Master of Science in Behavior Analysis campus-based program should submit the following:
+To apply to our Master of Science in Behavior Analysis campus-based program, you'll need to submit:

 • A $75 nonrefundable application fee